Easy to Fix Meals for Two

 What I like about this particular ham, other than that I just love the taste, is the price.
 It was on sale for $.88 a pound.
-I only paid $6.79.
-A big ham for two.
-A humdinger of a ham.
-It’s enough to make several meals for us and saves a lot of money on meat.
-It comes in handy to purchase meat when on sale.
+I only paid $6.79, and it was a big ham for two.

 Farmers’ Market Eggs vs. Supermarket Eggs

 I did splurge, however, on eggs.
 The farmers’ market had fresh organic eggs, not the least expensive for sure.

 Spending $6 or $7 on eggs is expensive when you are trying to stick close to a budget.

 Nevertheless, I purchased the eggs because they are fresher than what is found at the grocery stores.
 Or are they?